Item Codification

 What is Item Codification?

 Item codification refers to the process of assigning unique codes to products or items in your inventory.
-These codes are typically shorter and more standardized than item names, making them easier to manage, especially when dealing with a large number of items.
+These codes are typically shorter and more standardized than item names, making them easier to manage.
+For example, instead of using a long name like "Women Hand Bag", you could assign a code like "WB-1001".
+This saves time and reduces the chances of errors when retrieving item information.

 Why is Item Codification Important?